utsavpshah/localhost-prepender/README.md

 ## Enhancements
 * I also refer Swagger-UI for the API documentation.
 So, extend this to append URL for swagger-ui (swagger-ui.html)
 * Take input from user to configure the shortcut to invoke this.
+* Publish this to Google Chrome's App Store